Mortgage

 Higher DTI ratio.
 If you’re choosing a 30-year mortgage because it allows you to borrow more, your DTI will be higher.
 That can make your current loan more expensive and affect future loans.

 Slower equity.
-Lower payments also mean you’re building equity less quickly.
-This could also prolong the time you have to pay for private mortgage insurance.
+Lower payments mean you’re building equity less quickly.
+This can also prolong the time you have to pay for private mortgage insurance.

 A 15-year loan is best if …